 To generate periodic waveforms, buffered write mode can be used.
 The CTDAC control interface provides a double buffer (CTDAC_VAL_NXT register) and a clock input (CLK) for this purpose.
 The data is loaded into the CTDAC_VAL_NXT register ahead of time using the CPU or the DMA and is automatically pushed into the final update register CTDAC_VAL on the rising edge of the CLK.
 When this happens, a trigger output is generated which is used to trigger the DMA to move new data into CTDAC_VAL_NXT register.
 This keeps the data ready for the update at the next rising edge of the CLK.
 Interrupt is also generated to notify the CPU.
-The clock input to the CTDAC (CLK) is derived from the CLK_PERI; to know how to configure the clock, see the Clocking System chapter on page 221.
+The clock input to the CTDAC (CLK) is derived from the CLK_PERI; to know how to configure the clock, see the "Clocking system" on page 249.

 Figure 38-12.
-Buffered Write
+Buffered write